gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 was shaped by the domestic novel, the adventure story, the moral tale.
 It wanted narrative.
 It wanted progress.
-It wanted the book to be about what it was about — not to use its subject as a vehicle for cosmological meditation.
+It wanted the book to be about what it was about, not to use its subject as a vehicle for cosmological meditation.

-Melville was writing a different kind of book — the kind of book that European culture had a category for (the philosophical novel, the essay-novel of ideas)
+Melville was writing a different kind of book, the kind of book that European culture had a category for (the philosophical novel, the essay-novel of ideas)